golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 Empty `ray.init()` arguments tell ray to look for an existing cluster (we will use this path later) or start a local instance for the time of app execution.

-Save the script under a new name, so they don't mix up :)
+Save the script under a new name, so they don't mix up.

 Run the code, and notice information about a local Ray instance starting.